 One prime example is the need to protect health care workers on the front lines of treating pandemic patients.
 That need is likely to increase at times in certain areas in conjunction with the eruption of new regional hotspots.
 Freight railroads are playing an important role by transporting the essential raw materials to manufacturers of protective gear for frontline hospital staff.

-BSNF is working closely with Advanced Extrusion in Rogers, Minnesota, which supplies plastic to manufacturers of essential protective products.
+BSNF worked closely with Advanced Extrusion in Rogers, Minnesota, which supplies plastic to manufacturers of essential protective products.
 The manufacturing process for much of the equipment starts with Polyethylene Terephthalate or PET resin, which is transported by freight rail in pellet form.
 Just one BNSF railcar of plastic pellets can be transformed into thousands of face shields to protect health care workers.

 “We started getting calls from all around the country from people looking for this material, which can be used for face shields,” says Advance Extrusion’s Ryan Kemmetmueller.
 “So, we’re cutting into our normal orders to get these expedited.”
 The spiraling demand necessitated a quick pivot by BNSF to ramp up pellet deliveries and prioritize them from across its network, with BNSF’s trainmasters regularly calling and texting company officials with updates on the status of those deliveries.